VR and Advertising: Where does it fit in?

 VR’s growth in popularity and extraordinary ability to reach consumers has not gone unnoticed.
 Since the sudden uptick of interest in VR, marketers and agencies are poised to take advantage of the many different possibilities offered by this exciting media.
 But how exactly does VR fit into the world of advertising?

 The VR Buzz

-A Shining gem?
+A shining gem?

 Unless you’ve been living under a rock for the last 5 years, you’re likely to be aware that the way we shop has changed.
-Online shopping provides huge access at relative ease – but does it lack the charm of a real shopping experience?
+Online shopping provides huge access and relative ease – but does it lack the charm of a real shopping experience?

 All technologies have to be new at some point and virtual reality has passed its probation period.
 It’s neither a passing fad nor a medium just for enthusiasts.
 VR developers are still learning what works best but the progression of VR in the world of advertising will ultimately depend on the consumer.
 As the lumps and bumps are smoothed out, it will become cheaper and more accessible to all, increasing headset ownership.

 The crucial role the virtual world will have in advertising is only just beginning.
 It will take some perfecting but as more and more companies use it, the greater and more innovative the content will become.
 You can’t run before you can walk, but VR is set to take off at a sprint.